fission/fission.io/content/en/docs/usage/languages/go.md

 ### Resource usage

-By default, a function can use all resource on node it run on, however, other functions will be affected once a function takes too much resources.
+By default, a function can use all resource on node it runs on, however, other functions will be affected once a function takes too many resources.
 To prevent this, Fission allows users to specify a resource limitation for function.

 Following are flags to manage function resource usage limitation.